open-power-ref-design/standalone-ceph/README.rst

 projects are os-services and ceph-services.
 See the README files of each project to determine what is required here.

-hint..: Only os-services needs to be configured
+..
+Hint:: Only os-services needs to be configured

-The final step is to include cluster-create.sh in the os-services repository to install and configure the cluster.
-This includes the formation of the storage cluster by ceph-services and the installation and configuration of operational management by opsmgr.  os-services orchestrates the installation process of OpenStack, Ceph, and Operational Management.
-It is loaded into the first controller that is setup by cluster-genesis.
+The final step is to invoke cluster-create.sh in the os-services repository to install and configure the cluster.  os-services orchestrates the installation process of OpenStack, Ceph, and Operational Management which are loaded into the first controller that is setup by cluster-genesis.

 The OpenStack dashboard may be reached through your browser: